axelitus/fuel-pkg-history/README.md

 ###### active (type: bool, default: true)

-Whether to use Garbage Collection or not.
-You should leave this on to prevent data flooding and even collisions.
-When set to false the Garbage Collecto won't even be instantiated.
+Whether to use garbage collection or not.
+You should leave this set to _true_ to prevent data flooding and even collisions.
+When set to _false_ the Garbage Collector won't even be instantiated.

 ###### threshold (type: int, default: 900)